 Or here it is.
 We prepare the troparion for the twelve-day holiday - in the Church Slavonic language.
 So, in the simplest form we get acquainted with the divine service of the holiday.
 We get acquainted with the doctrine of the Church about the feast.
 We are preparing for participation in the service, because when the children learn the troparion, they will be able to understand and hear this text at the Vigil and during the Liturgy, they can sing along with the priests and the choir ...
 And in this way we learn the Church Slavonic language.
 Yes, and we are preparing an ornament for the home interior - after all we hang up the beautifully prepared text of the troparion on the wall near the icons.
 It turns out literally all in one - a concentrated and practical lesson of the Law of God in the family.
 I have written about this many times before.

 Here we will talk about how children of different ages can participate in this "lesson" for studying the troparion.
 We read the troparion out loud for all the children, all together listen or watch the recording of this troparion on the Internet.
 Then the child, say, ten years old, writes this troparion in Church Slavonic, beautiful.
 Then the child of seven years makes out the initial: the big first letter of the troparion makes it special.
 And the kid of years five draws - maybe, already with mum's help - an ornamental frame.
 In fact, everything always goes differently.
-So, the text of the troparion, it seems to be the most difficult part, is being prepared by a toddler of five or six years old, who then simply flips the mummy text.
+So, the text of the troparion, it seems to be the most difficult part, is prepared just by a toddler of five or six years old, who then simply flips the mummy text.
 But the design involved older teens who themselves are fond of drawing and all this design.
 And, according to our tradition, "isolate" images of the holiday and capture these images on our poster with the troparion.
 For example, for the Feast of the Entry into the Temple, they depict an ornate staircase.

 Or another option: one child prepares himself, completely, troparion, another - kontakion, the third - magnification.
 A senior writes this very troparion in Greek.